vuquangkhtn/problems-solving/interview-questions/microfrontend.md

 2. Shadow DOM: a set of JavaScript APIs that allow you to create encapsulated DOM trees, rendered separately from the main DOM.
 It allows you to hide the internal structure and styling of a custom element, so that it does not affect the rest of the page.
 It is created using the `attachShadow()` method, and can be styled using regular CSS.

 3. HTML Templates: HTML Templates allow you to define reusable HTML markup that can be cloned and inserted into the DOM.
 They are defined using the `<template>` element, and can be accessed using the `content` property.

+### What is LitElement?

+LitElement is a simple and lightweight library for building web components using the Lit library, which provides a set of tools and conventions for building web components.

 ### Why is it recommended to use unidirectional data flow in micro-frontends?